Inside Assassin's Creed Valhalla: Wrath of the Druids' new in-game economy

 We had already thought at some point in conception about using Ring Forts in the expansion because of their iconicity.
 While we were developing the trading post system, it became obvious for us that they should be part of this new loop.

-This new economy system involves some different interaction points for the player---trade posts are built, then players visit chests to gather resources that accumulate while they’re away.
+This new economy system involves some different interaction points for the player -- trade posts are built, then players visit chests to gather resources that accumulate while they’re away.
 What was the process behind this interaction?

 We wanted a specific pacing that accompanies you all along your journey in Ireland.
 That’s why we created this new rhythm, in an active way first: when you are on the field claiming ringforts, doing raids and building trade post; and then in a more on-going way: when your resources gather themselves and await you to be sold in Dublin.